fjgao2buedu/cs411_a4_team9/README.md

-# how to run the app in project root folder
+# how to run the app in project root folder (in vscode terminal)

 ```
 python3 -m venv venv